-Included under AI are a range of different methods such as computer simulation modeling and machine learning (226).
-A computer simulation model is a computer-generated representation of a real-world situation.
+Included under AI are a range of different methods such as computer simulation modeling and machine learning (214).
+A computer simulation model is a computergenerated representation of a real-world situation.
 Machine learning is the use of algorithms to get computers to identify patterns in data and "learn" as humans do.
-This includes both traditional machinelearning algorithms that learn patterns and identify new relations from the data and thereby make predictions as well as AI capable of learning in new ways that mimic additional aspects of human intelligence.
-Machine learning can proceed with varying degrees of guidance from humans (227).
-Supervised learning is when an initial labeled training dataset is shown to the computer algorithm.
-A labeled training dataset is one that is organized and labeled in a way that shows the algorithm what, specifically, it should look for and assess, predetermining both the input and the output.
-Once the algorithm has learned from the training dataset, it can then be applied to other datasets.
-Unsupervised learning is when the algorithms train on unlabeled data, giving the algorithms the opportunity to figure things out.
-Computeraided methods and technology such as machine learning can also facilitate precision nutrition by further elucidating the key factors and processes involved with precision nutrition.
-Since many of these may not be obvious and have clear, simple, and direct connections, and the clean and easily analyzable data may not be readily available, computer-aided methods such as machine learning can help organize and dig through available data to identify both the existence and the contribution of sometimes hidden factors that impact precision nutrition and diet-related diseases.
+This includes both traditional machine learning algorithms that learn patterns and identify new relationships from the data and thereby make predictions as well as AI capable of learning in new ways that mimic additional aspects of human intelligence.
+Machine learning can proceed with varying degrees of guidance from humans (215).
+Supervised learning is when an initial labelled training data set is shown to the computer algorithm.
+A labeled training data set is one that is organized and labeled in a way that shows the algorithm what specifically it should look for and assess, pre-determining both the input and the output.
+Once the algorithm has learned from the training data set, it can then be applied to other data sets.
+Unsupervised learning is when the algorithms train on unlabeled data, giving the algorithm opportunity to figure things out.
+Computer-aided methods and technology such as machine learning can also facilitate precision nutrition.
+Since many of these may not be obvious and have clear, simple, and direct connections and the clean and easily analyzable data may not be readily available, computer-aided methods such as machine learning can help organize and dig through available data to identify both the existence and the contribution of sometimes hidden factors that impact precision nutrition and diet-related diseases.

-For example, Zeevi et al. (35) monitored glucose concentrations over the course of 1 wk in a cohort of 800 adults after measuring responsiveness to identical meals, and found high individual variability in response to the same meal and developed and validated a machine-learning algorithm integrating blood parameters, dietary habits, anthropometrics, physical activity, and gut microbiota in an attempt to predict individual responses to meals.
-Last, they conducted a dietary intervention to control glucose response, based on what they were learning from the algorithm, which resulted in significantly lower glucose responses after the meal as well as consistent changes to gut microbiota.
-In another study of 1002 healthy UK adults, Berry et al. (141) found that postprandial response to identical meals had large interindividual variability in both a clinical setting and at home.
+For example, Zeevi et al. (35) monitored glucose levels over the course of a week in a cohort of 800 adults after measuring responsiveness to identical meals, and found high individual variability in response to the same meal and developed and validated a machine-learning algorithm integrating blood parameters, dietary habits, anthropometrics, physical activity, and gut microbiota in an attempt to predict individual responses to meals.
+Lastly, they conducted a dietary intervention to control glucose response, based on what they were learning from the algorithm, which resulted in significantly lower glucoses responses after the meal as well as consistent changes to gut microbiota.
+In another study of 1002 healthy UK adults, Berry et al. (141) found that postprandial response to identical meals had large inter-individual variability in both a clinical setting and at home.
 The research team found that factors such as the gut microbiome had a greater influence on postprandial lipidemia than meal macronutrients, but not on postprandial glycemia.
-In addition, genetic variation also had a modest impact on predictions.
-Additional studies have developed simulation models of metabolic events such as the glucose-insulin system following a meal, which can be used to understand and address how the body responds to meals among both healthy adults and individuals with diet-related health conditions (e.g., T2D) (228).
+Additionally, genetic variation also had a modest impact on predictions.
+Additional studies have developed simulation models of metabolic events such as the glucose-insulin system following a meal which can be used to understand and address how the body responds to meals among both healthy adults and individuals with diet related health conditions (e.g., type 2 diabetes) (216).

 Computers have theoretical advantages over humans.
-They have the potential to perform calculations very quickly, holding, retrieving, and considering large amounts of information at a time, and remaining relatively "objective" when completing their tasks.
-At present, computers cannot do everything humans do, such as come up with original thoughts.
+Computers have the potential of performing calculations very quickly, holding, retrieving, and considering large amounts of information at a time, and remaining relatively "objective" when completing their tasks.
+At present, computers cannot do everything humans do, such as come with original thoughts.
 Moreover, their execution of tasks depends heavily on how humans programmed and structured the tasks.
 Computer-aided approaches can help with all stages of achieving precision nutrition.
 This includes the following: